Clarkson, Love lead Cavs past Grizzlies 114-107

 Jaren Jackson led Memphis with 24 points while Dillon Brooks scored 16, but the Grizzlies took their second straight tough loss.
 Memphis failed to hold a 24-point third-quarter lead against Oklahoma City on Wednesday.

-“A disappointing loss, given the lead we had,” Grizzlies coach Taylor Jenkins said.
-“Credit the Cavs for coming back in the fourth.”

-Rookie Ja Morant matched a season low with eight points.
-His basket with 1:23 left put Memphis ahead 107-106, but the Grizzlies didn’t score again.
+Rookie Ja Morant matched a season low with eight points, but his basket with 1:23 left put Memphis ahead 107-106.
+The Grizzlies didn’t score again.

 The game had 25 lead changes and was tied 16 times.